ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/commit-chains.md

 | Provably consistent state (ZKP) | ✕           | ✓                   |
 | Commit-chain swaps              | ✕           | ✓                   |

-Plasma is a UTXO-based commit-chain when NOCUST is account-based.
+Plasma is a UTXO-based commit-chain while NOCUST is account-based.

-In Plasma Cash, a coin is minted with an on-chain deposit and cannot be merged or split with another coin on the commit-chain, hence it is useful for non-fungible tokens, but not practical as a payment system.
+In Plasma Cash, a coin is minted with an on-chain deposit and cannot be merged or split with another coin on the commit-chain, hence it is useful for non-fungible tokens but not practical as a payment system.

 NOCUST uses ZKPs to enforce consistent state transitions on-chain, Plasma Cash uses Merkle root commitments, which do not and require users to participate in challenge-response protocols to challenge operator misbehavior.